Mon: 2.00 - 4.00pm

 Search all FAQ's or ask us a question here:

 International students must have current and appropriate medical and travel insurance while studying in New Zealand.
-Insurance must comply with the guidelines set out in the Code of Practice for the Pastoral Care of International Students (The Code).
+Insurance must comply with the guidelines set out in the Code of Practice for the Pastoral Care of International Students (The Code) and, at a minimum, also include cover for personal effects, mental illness, optical, and loss of baggage and other personal effects.
+Our preferred insurance policy, StudenSafe, meets the University's requirements.

 Immigration New Zealand requires full-fee paying international students to hold acceptable medical and travel insurance as a condition of their student visa.
 You must hold acceptable insurance from the date of your enrolment until your visa expires unless you depart New Zealand earlier.
 If you allow your insurance policy to lapse during this time, you may be in breach of your visa conditions which may render you liable for deportation or result in future visa applications being declined.
 For more detailed information, please search from here